- Discover CRC

 Case Summary

-Wind power as a source of electricity has many advantages from a sustainability perspective.
-Aside from equipment manufacture, it carries with it little ecological impact; produces no green house gases; physically takes little room for implementation (one reference quotes 2 per cent of a farmer’s field); and substitutes for a number of environmentally problematic technologies such as the burning of coal or gas, the creation of new hydro reservoirs and/or the use of nuclear energy.
+As a source of electricity, wind power has many advantages from a sustainability perspective.
+Aside from equipment manufacture, it carries with it little ecological impact, produces no green house gases, physically takes little room for implementation (one reference quotes 2 per cent of a farmer’s field), and substitutes for a number of environmentally problematic technologies such as the burning of coal or gas, the creation of new hydro reservoirs and/or the use of nuclear energy.
 Consequently, many see wind power as a potential, if not an integral part of a sustainable solution for Canadian communities.

 Several initiatives have proposed that directly link wind power to the needs of nearby communities, such as the Wolfe Island Wind Project at Kingston, Ontario.